Sharpsville, Indiana 46068

 Tipton County CRD Meetings:

-April 15 - 7:00 at the Sharpsville Gym, the corner of Brown and W. Walnut St., Sharpsville.
+June 10 at the Sharpsville Gym time to be determined (either 6 pm or 7 pm), the corner of Brown and W. Walnut St., Sharpsville.

 7:00 pm at the Courthouse 1st floor Conference Room